-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 By 2013, according to that list, the calls to the deputies began detailing more violence.
 In November of that year, Lynda said she was thrown against a wall because she took away an Xbox gaming system.
 In November 2014, deputies report Cruz used a BB gun to shoot a chicken.

 By early 2016, deputies were called after a neighbor's son saw a disturbing Instagram post that seemed to suggest Cruz "planned to shoot up the school."
 At the time, deputies concluded that Cruz owned knives and a BB gun.
-They passed along that information to a school resource officer at Stoneman Douglas.
-But it is not clear whether any other steps were taken.
+They passed along that information to a school resource officer at Stoneman Douglas, but it is not clear whether any other steps were taken.

 It is one of several incidents now under further investigation by the sheriff's office.

-Of the 23 incidents deputies responded to at the Cruz residence, 18 of them involved the man who is now the alleged shooter, according to the sheriff's office.
+Of the 23 incidents deputies responded to at the Cruz residence, 18 of them involved Nikolas Cruz, according to the sheriff's office.
 The office says that "none appeared arrestable under Florida law."

 At some point, money became a problem for the Cruz family.
 Lynda sold their Parkland home in early 2017 in a short sale.